Careers that Don’t Require a College Degree

 Electricians learn how to read blueprints and study instructions of electrical circuits and wiring.
 While an apprentice, you learn how to inspect electrical components and identify/fix problems.

-Construction workers get to bring designs to life, and create amazing buildings or city roads that generations to come can enjoy.
+Structural workers, such as iron and steel workers, get to bring designs to life, and create amazing buildings or city roads that generations to come can enjoy.

 Carpentry is one of the world’s oldest professions.
 They use wood and other materials to build furniture, custom cabinets, and structural walls for homes.
 Carpenters are crucial in the home building process and are in high demand.

 Hey, we’re plumbers and we love it.
-Being a plumber has many benefits that keep us motivated and loving work throughout our career.
+Being a plumber has many benefits that keep us motivated and loving work throughout our careers.
 If you enjoy solving problems, helping people, and having flexible hours then you may love becoming a plumber!